Could the Great Plague of the 14th century be the reason so many people today suffer from tobacco addiction?

 As we noted, the Plague is transmitted by fleas.
 I don’t know if any research has been done on this, but I would wager good money that if fleas were offered two people to jump on to, and only one of them smelled of tobacco smoke and/or perfume, the fleas would more often choose the other.
 And if they chose the person with tobacco smoke or aromatic compounds on their skin or clothing, it would not be surprising if the fleas often died from the toxins.
 So tobacco addiction might be a helpful problem to have.

 A number of insects transmit disease.
 The Romans identified a deadly fever that was often contracted in the swamps.
 They thought the disease was caused by the hot and humid atmosphere, by the ‘bad air’ – mal-aria.
-Today we know that malaria is caused by a parasite smaller than a human cell, which is transmitted by mosquitoes.5)In the United States it is commonly believed that Walter Reed was the man who discovered the role of mosquitoes in the disease.
+Today we know that malaria is caused by a parasite smaller than a human cell, which is transmitted by mosquitoes.5)In the United States it is generally taught that Walter Reed was the man who discovered the role of mosquitoes in the disease.
 In fact, Reed learned of it from Cuban Carlos Finlay.
 Two other men, however, won the Nobel Prize for it.

 Tobacco addiction, of course, is a huge health problem today.
 And many solvents and perfumes also cause serious illness.
 But in low doses, they aren’t as dangerous as the Black Death or malaria.
 So you can see how in centuries past, those with a tobacco attraction, or even a tobacco addiction, and/or a preference for toxic aromatics, would collect higher doses of these on their bodies and their clothing, might survive more often, and leave more offspring.